-As a food safety certification courses Lead Instructor, I get to talk to a number of people attending my classes.
+As a food safety training & certification course Lead Instructor, I get to talk to a number of people attending my classes.

 This also gives me a unique chance to observe how individuals perceive food safety and different aspects of food safety management.

 In most of the courses I teach, majority of participants fail to recognize environmental pathogens as a potential hazard in high risk or ready to eat operations.
 This comes up in hazard analysis exercise when participants identify and analyze potential hazards, specific to food models they receive at the class.
 Keep in mind that only a small fraction of course attendees are food safety professionals.
 Most people are experts in their field related to food production but not necessarily food safety.

 When you look at the recall data and reportable food registry, you will see that a great number of food safety issues is caused by pathogens mainly Listeria Monocytogenes and Salmonella.
 Still the same data shows that allergens remain the main reasons for product recalls but here the understanding of the allergen control measures seems to be sufficient.